-As of December 31, 2021, the Company had outstanding stock options to purchase [360,169] shares of its common stock which were granted during the second and third quarter of 2019 as non-qualified stock options to various employees of the Company.
-These options vest over a period of four years, with 25% vesting in May 2020 and the remaining 75% vesting in equal monthly installments over the following 36 months, are exercisable for a period of ten years, and enable the holders to purchase shares of the Company's common stock at the exercise price of the respective award.
-The per-share fair values of these options are \$1.87, based on Black-Scholes-Merton pricing model with the following assumptions: a volatility rate of 32.2%, risk free rate of 2.4% and the expected term of ten years.
+As of December 31, 2022, the Company had outstanding stock options to purchase 274,160 shares of its common stock which were granted as non-qualified stock options to various employees of the Company.
+These options vest over a period of four years, with 25% vesting after one year and the remaining 75% vesting in equal monthly installments over the following 36 months, are exercisable for a period of ten years, and enable the holders to purchase shares of the Company's common stock at the exercise price of award.
+The per-share fair values of these options are range from \$1.19 to \$4.04 based on Black-Scholes-Merton pricing model.